• Skip to primary navigation

 Jump to Recipe Print Recipe

-Cold Green Bean Salad is a delightful side dish with canned beans, sweet onions and peppers, enhanced by a deliciously sweetened balsamic vinegar sauce.
-Perfect for potlucks and family gatherings alongside Red Potato Salad and Sweet Corn Pasta Salad.
+Mixed Bean Salad is a delightful side dish with canned beans, sweet onions and peppers, enhanced by a deliciously sweetened balsamic vinegar sauce.
+Perfect for potlucks and family gatherings alongside Red Potato Salad and Sweet Corn Pasta Salad or as a side dish with weeknight meals like Crusted Chicken Romano, French Tacos or Chicken Spaghetti with Rotel and Velveeta.

 A serving bowl of cold green bean salad with a spoon, on a place mat with two peppers off to the side.